bluefroguk1/empire-dump/content/Wiki/Senate/Sanctions.md

 * If there is a second report, from another participant, that someone has repeated behaviour they have already received a formal warning for
 * Any subsequent behaviour that the conduct team judges would result in a second formal warning
 * Any recriminations towards the person who made the report In some cases, the conduct team will issue an immediate ban for a first offence.
-These are cases where the conduct team has judged that an incident is serious and the facts are beyond reasonable doubt, or where we believe someone represents a significant risk to the safety of participants at our events.
+These are cases where the conduct team has judged that an incident is serious and the facts are beyond reasonable doubt, or where we believe someone represents a significant risk to the safety of participants at our [[Events|events]].
 ### Permanent Ban
-* A permanent ban can be issued where the conduct team judge that someone represents a significant risk to the safety of participants at events
+* A permanent ban can be issued where the conduct team judge that someone represents a significant risk to the safety of participants at [[Events|events]]
 *A permanent ban can be also issued where the incident is very serious and the conduct team believe the facts are inarguable *A permanent ban can be also issued when the same behaviour is repeated after a formal warning
 * Banned participants may not attend any further Empire events, or participate in any Profound Decisions moderated [[Online|online]] communities